Employee Benefits Department Home

 Star Wellness Ambassador

-Congratulations, Kim Summers Lintz!
-She is this quarter’s winner of the STAR WELLNESS AMBASSADOR Award!
+Congratulations, Liza Hough!
+She is this quarter’s winner of the STAR WELLNESS AMBASSADOR Award.

-Ms. Summers Lintz has shown tremendous effort in sharing her wellness message with Stuart Middle School.
+Ms. Hough has shown tremendous effort in sharing her wellness message with Pinewood Elementary and Willoughby Learning Center.
 As the Building Healthy Lifestyles staff, we are so impressed and proud of her continued efforts to excel in multiple dimensions of wellness.
-One of Kim's strengths as a Wellness Ambassador is the level of enthusiasm she shares with her SMS team members, as well as with the ‘Building Healthy Lifestyles’ team.
-She does a wonderful job of getting her team members motivated and excited about their onsite wellness initiatives.
-Way to go, Kim… keep up the great work!
+One of Liza’s strengths as a Wellness Ambassador is her level of communication with PWE and WLC team members, as well as with the ‘Building Healthy Lifestyles’ team.
+As a first time Wellness Ambassador she is doing a wonderful job with getting her team members motivated and excited about their onsite wellness initiatives.
+Way to go, Liza… keep up the great work!

 Healthy Hero Award